Konnect Entertainment: Partnerships

 In July 2019, Sony Music Korea confirmed that it would take charge as both the investor and distributor of Kang's solo debut extended play (EP), Color on Me.
 Since then, the company has continued distributing Kang's subsequent works including his three-part color series: Cyan, Magenta, and Yellow.
 In June 2022, he started Japanese activities in partnership with Warner Music Japan.

 In April 2021, South Korean game development company Dalcomsoft revealed its next rhythm game app featuring music from Kang Daniel.
 Developed by Dalcomsoft Inc. and in collaboration with Konnect Entertainment, the app was released on April 29, 2021 for iOS on the Apple App Store and for Android on the Google Play Store.
 Superstar Kang Daniel is the first version of the app series exclusively made for a solo artist.
 Two months later, it was announced that CL had signed a domestic management contract with Konnect Entertainment.
 The agency confirmed that it would be responsible for CL's domestic activities and said "we will actively support CL so that she can carry out her music activities as a top-tier musician".
-This would work as a partnership agreement between Konnect Entertainment and CL's own label, Very Cherry.
+The partnership agreement between Konnect Entertainment and CL's own label Very Cherry was effective for two years.

 In September 2022, South Korean production company Snowballs revealed its next puzzle game app featuring Kang Daniel as the main character.
 Developed by Snowballs Inc. and in collaboration with Konnect Entertainment, Starway Kang Daniel was released on September 29, 2022 for iOS on the Apple App Store and for Android on the Google Play Store.

+Aside from business partnerships, Konnect shared in April 2020 it partnered with LIWU Law Group's Clean Internet Center to preemptively take legal action against malicious comments and illegal postings that unfairly violate one's personal rights.